isc-projects/kea/doc/sphinx/arm/config-backend.rst

 to manage and fetch their configuration from one or more databases.
 In this documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the configuration information from the particular database type.
 For example, the MySQL Configuration Backend is the logic implemented within :ischooklib:`libdhcp_mysql_cb.so`, which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.
 The PostgreSQL Configuration Backend is the logic implemented within :ischooklib:`libdhcp_pgsql_cb.so`, which provides a complete set of functions to manage and fetch the configuration information from the PostgreSQL database.
-From herein, the term "database" is used to refer to either a MySQL or PostgreSQL database.
+From here on, the term "database" is used to refer to either a MySQL or PostgreSQL database.

-In small deployments, e.g. those comprising a single DHCP server instance with limited and infrequently changing number of subnets, it may be impractical to use the CB as a configuration repository because it requires additional third-party software to be installed and configured - in particular the database server, client and libraries.
+In small deployments, e.g. those comprising a single DHCP server instance with limited and infrequently changing number of subnets, it may be impractical to use the CB as a configuration repository because it requires additional third-party software to be installed and configured - in particular the database server, client, and libraries.
 Once the number of DHCP servers and/or the number of managed subnets in the network grows, the usefulness of the CB becomes obvious.